google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-payment-request-api.md

 First, let's add add a feature detection for the Payment Request API.
 And if it's available, let a user process payment with it.

-Replace "TODO PAY-2.1" in __app/scripts/modules/app.js__ with the following code and remove the dummy conditional of `if (false) {` to add PaymentRequest feature detection:
+Replace "TODO PAY-2.1" in __app/scripts/modules/app.js__ with the following code and remove the placeholder conditional of `if (false) {` to add PaymentRequest feature detection:

 #### app.js